JanMisker/Capacitor-JSONParseError/README.md

 Run it in browser with `npm run start` and it shows the text `hello world`.

 Run it on iOS or Android and an error is shown.

+## PR

+Here is a PR that remedies this problem https://github.com/ionic-team/capacitor/pull/6224